Nuitka/Nuitka-website/doc/posts/nuitka-release-0315.rst

 again many organisational improvements, some bug fixes, much improved compatibility and cleanups.

-This release cycle had a focus on packaging Nuitka for easier consumption, i.e. automatic packaging, making automatic uploads, improvement documentation, and generally cleaning things up, so that Nuitka becomes more compatible and ultimately capable to run the "hg" test suite.
+This release cycle focused on packaging Nuitka for easier consumption, i.e. automatic packaging, making automatic uploads, improvement documentation, and generally cleaning things up, so that Nuitka becomes more compatible and ultimately capable to run the "hg" test suite.
 It's not there yet, but this is a huge jump for usability of Nuitka and its compatibility, again.

 Then lots of changes that make Nuitka approach Python3 support, the generated C++ for at least one large example is compiling with this new